flatpak/xdg-desktop-portal/README.md

 - As a document ID referring to a file that has been exported in the document portal
 - As an open fd.
 The portal can work its way back to a file path from the fd, and passing an fd proves that the app inside the sandbox has access to the file to open it.

+When it comes to processes, passing pids around is not useful in a sandboxed  world where apps are likely in their own pid namespace.
+And passing pids from inside the sandbox is problematic, since the app can just lie.